CORMO-RAN: Lossless Migration of xApps in O-RAN: Related Work

 Regarding xApp state decoupling, although \gls{sdl} is defined as part of the O-RAN specifications~\cite{polese2023understanding}, its implementation details---including the choice of backend database---remain open and are yet to be standardized.
 In this context, a growing concern regarding the need to rethink traditional database architectures is raised in~\cite{laigner2021distributed,laigner2021data}.
 Specifically, it is observed that the inherently decentralized data management of microservice architectures poses significant challenges for coordination, as state dependencies and consistency issues are often overlooked, with a non-negligible amount of applications requiring strong consistency guarantees over the shared information they access. \cite{calagna2025enabling} proposes varying architectures and implementations of a holistic data access platform at the edge---sharing the same design principles as SDL---and thoroughly characterizes their performance and trade-offs across a spectrum of scenarios, ranging from loosely controlled loops to latency-critical and compute-demanding use cases.

-{\bf Novelty.} Our work experimentally evaluates cutting-edge migration approaches in the O-RAN context to jointly optimize compute node activation and xApp placement, and minimize energy consumption while guaranteeing xApp availability.
-We (i) characterize migration techniques to assess their benefits, drawbacks and performance; (ii) derive a model that captures the fundamental trade-off between downtime, energy consumption and availability; and (iii) develop algorithms to determine feasibility regions of each technique and optimize service migration and placement to minimize energy consumption while guaranteeing high service availability.
-Importantly, despite node activation and workload optimization are well investigated in the general context of edge computing~\cite{gomez2024odesa, avgeris2022enerdge}, our work extends them by accounting for the O-RAN timing requirements and the real-world aspects of xApp migration, e.g., the need to preserve their internal state as a way to guarantee service continuity.
+{\bf \em Distinctive Methodology and Contribution.} To the best of our knowledge, our work is the first to experimentally evaluate cutting-edge migration approaches in the O-RAN context to jointly optimize compute node activation and xApp placement while minimizing energy consumption and guaranteeing xApp service availability.
+Specifically, we: (i) characterize migration techniques to assess their benefits, drawbacks, and performance; (ii) derive a model that captures the fundamental trade-off between downtime, energy consumption, and availability; and (iii) develop algorithms to identify the feasibility regions of each technique and optimize service migration and placement to minimize energy consumption under strict availability constraints.
+Importantly, although node activation and workload optimization have been investigated in the broader context of edge computing~\cite{gomez2024odesa, avgeris2022enerdge}, our work delivers a fundamentally different perspective that, unlike prior art, captures the unique challenges of the O-RAN context, i.e., by explicitly accounting for its stringent timing requirements and the practical, real-world challenges of xApp migration, e.g., the need to preserve their internal state as a way to guarantee service continuity.